net-lisias-kspu/ContractConfigurator/5-Expressions/4-Other/Duration-Type.md

-The duration data type is used anywhere that a contract parameter requests a duration in the form "1d 2h 5s".
+The duration data type is used anywhere that a contract parameter requests a duration of time.
+Can be specified with units of y, d, h, m, s.

+Example: `2d 4h` is 2 days and 4 hours.

 **Local Functions**